beauchdj/Project/MeetingMinutes/Week_5.md

     * Customer Registration
     * Booking

-### To Do's
+### To Do's Left
-* Jackie will ask Mao about using AI: prototyping, how to cite
+* Jackie will ask Mao about using AI: prototyping, how to cite, expectations
+* Gavin will ask Mao about website deployment - get Openstack account. do we need this set up for Demo 1 or just for final demo?
+* Dan will give Mao access to our GitHub
+* Jackie and Gavin will do a code review of Dan's pull request
+* Jackie will submit a pull request for CreateAppts (tues) and BookAppts (wed)
+* Jackie will create supplmental docs for deliverable (updated assumptions, project plan, meeting minutes, signature page)